Filtration and Mixing

 This works by allowing to water to pass through a multi-stage filter, combining gravel, coarse and fine sand to better remove contaminants, particles and pollutants.
 In filtering storm or flood water, Phosphorus sand is commonly used to effectively filter and remove contaminants and solids.

 This type of material is effective in filtering particles in water through the process called "Adsorption."
-This process is different from absorption, which is the ability of a material of absorb liquid.
+This process is different from other processes such as a rotary mixer, which is the ability of a material of absorb liquid.
 Adsorption is the process where molecules cling to a surface of a solid and form thin film.
 The use of activated carbon in any filtration equipment is almost universal because of its adsorption qualities.

 There are many more materials other than gravel, sand and carbon that are used for filtration purposes.
 Materials such as wool, ceramic chips and different kinds of sponges are also popular.
 However, these materials are used generally for small-scale filtration like in home filters.
 It is important though to clean these filtration materials regularly, especially sponges as bacteria and microorganisms can thrive in it.